michal-h21/make4ht/README.md

 You can still use `make4ht` in same way as `htlatex`

-    make4ht filename "customcfg, charset=utf-8" " -cunihtf -utf8" " -dfoo"
+    make4ht filename "customcfg, charset=utf-8" "-cunihtf -utf8" "-dfoo"

-Note that this will not use `make4ht` routines for output dir making and copying If you want to use them, change the line above to:
+Note that this will not use `make4ht` routines for output directory making and copying.
+If you want to use them, change the line above to:

-    make4ht filename "customcfg, charset=utf-8" " -cunihtf -utf8"  -d foo
+    make4ht -d foo filename "customcfg, charset=utf-8" "-cunihtf -utf8"

-This call has the same effect as following:
+This call has the same effect as the following:

     make4ht -u -c customcfg -d foo filename